The Best Mid-City L.A. Date Ideas

 And unlike so many other restaurants, the food is not over-salted, yet still flavorful, allowing the taste of the pasta to shine through.
 I saw some detractors on Yelp! complaining about the food not being salty enough.
 Those people should stick to the Cheesecake Factory.
 This pasta is done right here, perfectly al dente.

 Some people on Yelp! also complained about the small serving sizes.
 Yes, the sizes are not huge because the pasta is hand-made.
-If you want huge vats of pasta, there’s always Bucca di Beppo.
+If you want huge vats of pasta, go to Bucca di Beppo.

 For the rest of us who appreciate fine pasta in an awesome setting that will transport you to early 20th-century Europe, Terroni won’t disappoint.